GunnerLab/mcce4_tutorial/docs/guide/toplogy.md

 CHARGE, EMH+1, " H71":  0.440 # amended
 ```

-2. __Calibrate conformer parameters__
+3. 🔬 __Calibrate conformer parameters__

 Depending on the type of molecule and it's conformational protonation states, we will need to calibrate a few things.
-- Em0 (Electrochemical Midpoint)
+- Em0:  Electrochemical Midpoint
-- pKa (pKa)
+- pKa:  Intrinsic pKa
-- ne  (# of electrons changed)
+- ne:   # of electrons exchanged
-- nH  (# of protons changed)
+- nh:   # of protons exchanged
-- rxn02, rxn04 and/or rvn08 (solvation)
+- rxn:  Solvation

-In this case, the only parameters we will need to calibrate are the rxn values and the nH value since.
+In this case, the only parameters we will need to calibrate are the rxn values and the nH values.

 First link the updated ```EMH.ftpl``` to your ```user_param``` directory:
 ```bash